ShahlaaBee/mongoose-recipes/README.md

     if (!user) {
       return res.send('No user with that ID exists!')
       // This will be an EJS page later...
     }
+    const validPassword = bcrypt.compareSync(
+      req.body.oldPassword,
+      user.password
+    )
+    if (!validPassword) {
+      return res.send('Your old password was not correct!
+Please try again.')
+      // This will be also be an EJS page...
+    }
     if (req.body.newPassword !== req.body.confirmPassword) {
       return res.send('Password and Confirm Password must match')